zealtv/VIZZable-2/readme.txt

 //Tips
 All the plugins have help associated in lives built-in help thingo.
-When using the suprPlayr, drag videos in from your operating systems file browser, not the ableton browser.
-Files should be in quicktime format.
-A good rule of thumb is to use the photoJPEG codec at 74% for the best comprimise between quality and performance.
+Video files should be in quicktime format.
+A good rule of thumb is to use the photoJPEG codec at 74% for the best compromise between quality and performance.

 //Thanks